 1. Collect the data from the online and local sources

 Let’s focus on a particular, real-life example.
 An investor needed information about changes in the management structure of companies in NYSE.
-Before leveraging the AI solution, he employed a dedicated team of research analysts traversing thousands of web articles, tweets and social media posts looking for recent changes in the structure of the companies.
-The first step we need to do is to aggregate data from the valuable sources.
+Before leveraging the AI solution, he employed a dedicated team of research analysts traversing thousands of web articles, tweets, and social media posts looking for recent changes in the structure of the companies.
+The first step we need to do is to aggregate data from valuable sources.
 So far, our client’s analysts read online business newspapers and monitored selected Twitter accounts looking for structural change information.

 2. Filter out the irrelevant materials